gakhov/pdsa/docs/rank/qdigest.rst

 Build a q-digest
 ----------------

-Quantile Digest is designed to be build on integer numbers from known range.
+Quantile Digest is designed to be built on integer numbers from a known range.

-The range of the supported integers is defined by number of bytes in maximal representation.
+The range of the supported integers is defined by the number of bytes in thier maximal representation.
 Thus, for k-bytes integers, the range will be [0, 2^k - 1].